wither/Notes/thm/cat-pictures/README.md

 ## ftp

-> ftp is filtered, knocking these ports found on the forums only post opens it up and anonymous login is enabled. get note.txt
+> FTP is `filtered`, `knocking` the ports found on the forum opens it up.
+Login using `anonymous:anonymous` and download `note.txt`

 ![](images/magicnumbers.png)

 ![](images/ftpopen.png)

-> says to connect on port 4420 with a password
+> `note.txt` says to connect on port 4420 with a password.

 ![](images/4420.png)

 ## netcat

-> using the password login using netcat and spawn a reverse shell
+> Using the password, login using `netcat` and spawn a reverse shell.

 ![](images/rs.png)

 ## runme

-> theres a file in catlover's home called runme that asks for a password
+> There's a file in `catlover`'s home called `runme` that asks for a password.

 ![](images/runme.png)

-> suspected password in the source
+> The password is hard-coded into the source.

 ![](images/rebecca.png)

-> rebecca as a password generates an id_rsa
+> The password generates an rsa SSH key `id_rsa`

 ![](images/idrsa.png)

 ## Fake root

-> use the key to ssh as fake root
+> Use the key to SSH as fake root.

 ![](images/root.png)